Pomegranate Restaurant has closed. I am leaving the post up for reference only.

 Dessert was a white chocolate pancake which was served with the Merlot.
 Even though I love Merlot, John gave me a glass of the Cabernet Sauvignon to try and it was WOW!
 We are ordering this dessert for Dave’s 60th and we will be pairing it with the Cabernet Sauvignon as I was that impressed.

 Our last course was a duck rillette.
 This is a traditional last course for the gourmet evenings and it was served with their tawny port.
 The tawny port does not quite match the colour needed to be classified as tawny, but it has the correct taste.
-You can only buy this port at the estate, in a hand bottled and labeled bottle.
+You can only buy this port at the estate, in a hand bottled and labelled bottle.
 It goes extremely well with figs!

 We had the most amazing evening.

-A dinner with the wine maker in pictures:
+A dinner with the winemaker in pictures:

 This was an amazing evening where we got to hear all about how the grapes are grown and how the wine is made.
 I should have taken notes, or at least written about it sooner.
 Next year we will go back for this special treat.